7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 While the cafe and the wine bar have different menus, you can order from either menu at both.
 On the cafe side, there’s always a long line.
 Once you order, they give you a number and then you have to find a seat (which can be tough).

-But what most people don’t realize is that you can sit down right next door at the wine bar and order off the same menu without waiting in a line.
-You can even make a reservation at the wine bar if you want to be sure you’ll get a table at a particular time (like if you have a scheduled island tour that day).
+You can even make a reservation at the wine bar if you want to be sure you’ll get a table at a particular time (for example, if you have a scheduled island tour that day).

 Island Vintage Wine Bar Waikiki